tenebrius1/tp/docs/UserGuide.md

 `edit t INDEX [n/NAME] [p/PHONE_NUMBER] [g/GENDER] [q/QUALIFICATIONS] [t/TAG...]` <br>
 `edit s INDEX [n/NAME] [p/PHONE_NUMBER] [g/GENDER] [t/TAG...]`

 * Edits the tutor/student at the specified `INDEX`.
 The index refers to the index number shown in the displayed tutor/student list.
-The index **must be a positive integer** 1, 2, 3...
+The index **must be a positive integer**, i.e 1, 2, 3...
 * At least one of the optional fields **must** be provided.
 * Existing values will be updated to the input values.
 * You must specify at least one tag when editing the tags with `t/`.